erazemk/sicsim/ass2/README.md

 A simulator for SIC/XE.

 ## Usage instructions
-Run `run.sh` to see help info (after building sicsim you can also run `sicsim --help`).
+Execute `run.sh` to see usage info.

-Alternatively run `go build -o sicsim && ./sicsim -i /path/to/file.obj` to start the simulator.
+Alternatively run `go build -o sicsim` to build SICSIM, then run `./sicsim /path/to/file.obj` to start the simulator.

+Example object files can be found under [examples/](examples/).

 ## License
 This project is licensed under the [MIT license](LICENSE).